Znergy/epicodus-profiles/README.md

 ## Contributing

 Pull requests and stars are always welcome.
-For bugs and feature requests, please create an [issue].
+For bugs and feature requests, please contact me at ryanjonesirl@gmail.com.

 ### License